Hawaii 2: Controversy

-In 2014, Cards Against Humanity organized a fundraiser called "Ten Days or Whatever of Kwanzaa", wherein participants contributed to receive ten "mystery gifts"; $1 of each donation was given to the Sunlight Foundation.
+In 2014, Cards Against Humanity organized a fundraiser called "Ten Days or Whatever of Kwanzaa", wherein participants contributed to receive ten mystery gifts; of each donation was given to the Sunlight Foundation.
 The tenth gift, sent to approximately 250,000 people, were certificates entitling the bearer to 1 sqft of Hawaii 2: "You may name your square foot of land.
 You may use the entire private island for passive, non-commercial, non-motorized recreational activities [...]
 You may tell people at parties that you own part of a private island."

 The island's official website clarifies that certificate-holders do not actually own any of Hawaii 2 (Hawaii 2, LLC being the sole owner), but that they "have rights to use it as a license holder".
-In February 2015, Cards Against Humanity explained that although they initially wanted to deed one-square-foot parcels to their contributors, too many factors stood in the way of this (e.g. their mailing budget, rights of way, legal liability for the landowners, the nearby town of Liberty being owed taxes on 250,000 parcels, 6000 lbs of paperwork needed, and the rights of landowners to develop their plot against the conservationist wishes of Cards Against Humanity).
+In February 2015, Cards Against Humanity explained that although they initially wanted to deed one-square-foot parcels to their contributors, too many factors stood in the way of this.
+Those included their mailing budget, rights of way, legal liability for the landowners, the nearby town of Liberty being owed taxes on 250,000 parcels, 6000 lbs of paperwork needed, and the rights of landowners to develop their plot against the conservationist wishes of Cards Against Humanity.